suffolklibraries/sljekyll/coronavirus/index.md

 - All library buildings closed
 - Mobile and home library services suspended

+We monitor government advice about relaxing lockdown rules and are planning for how we will re-open libraries.

+Safety of staff and customers is our first consideration.
+When we re-open it’s likely that how we deliver services will change as we return to normal.

 ## Renewals, reservations and charges

 - All overdue charges on loans made after 1 February have been suspended